About Linden

 Hi!
-I’m Linden (they/he), a Licensed Clinical Social Worker in Philadelphia.
+I’m Linden (they/he), a Licensed Clinical Social Worker and psychotherapist.
 I earned a Master of Social Work from the University of Pennsylvania in 2006 and have held a clinical license in Pennsylvania since 2014.

 I began my career 20 years ago at a community-based healthcare organization serving individuals living with co-occurring medical, mental health, and substance use concerns.
-Later, I served as a clinical supervisor overseeing a team of behavioral health and social service providers.
-I have a decade of experience working with LGBTQ+ and questioning adults.
-I specialize in providing gender-affirming therapy to transgender, nonbinary, gender expansive, and gender non-conforming people.
-I also enjoy working with folks struggling with social anxiety.
+Later, I served as a clinical supervisor overseeing a team of behavioral health specialists and social service providers.
+I have a decade of experience working with LGBTQIA+ and questioning adults.

 As a social worker, my training emphasizes the powerful role that social and environmental factors play in mental health.
 Therapy doesn’t happen in a vacuum, and I believe it’s impossible to provide effective therapy without considering the whole person.
 Race, class, gender, sexual orientation, neurodivergence, disability, body size, and other aspects of personal identity shape my clients’ lived experiences in crucial ways.